 Peering up through the damaged section reveals a modern spiral-shaped compact fluorescent lamp surrounded by a glass refractor dome.

-The other Z5640's bowl is damaged, though the glassware is in better condition.
+The other Z5640's bowl is damaged, though the lower section is in better condition.

 < Previous | Next >